 Black tailed deer are well distributed throughout the area with best hunting opportunity in the Applegate unit and East and West Coyote units.
 Scouting along cropland edges will provide evidence of heavy deer use.
 Archery hunting is allowed as well as shotgun hunting during general deer seasons (no rifles).
 Check game bird regulations for seasonal closures in effect after November 1.

 Motor vehicles prohibited beyond gates and parking areas.
 Decoy carts, bicycles, canoes, and boats welcome.
 Binoculars recommended for all outings to take advantage of excellent birding opportunities.

-Free self-service hunt permits are required for hunting in the East Coyote, West Coyote, Fisher Butte, and Royal Amazon units.
+Free self-service hunt permits are required for hunting in the East Coyote, West Coyote, Fisher Butte, Royal Amazon, and Kirk Park units.
 Permits are stocked at checkstations located at unit access points.
 Daily check-in and check-out are required.
 An additional "Pheasant Tag" is required for participation in the Western Oregon Fee Pheasant Hunt Program.
 Remaining units are open to hunting daily according to general hunting regulations with no special permit requirement.
-Use of rifles and handguns is prohibited at all times, and non-toxic shot is required for shotguns except for deer hunters using slug or buckshot.
+Use of rifles and handguns is prohibited at all times, and non-toxic shot is required for shotguns except for big game hunters using slug or buckshot.

 Back to Fern Ridge Wildlife Area